zainmo11/Protocol-5/README.md

 - <s>else break</s>

-## Last task
+## <s> Last task</s>
--Let the program send four frames at once, and if an error occurs, the sender re-sends frames starting from the one that had the error.
+<s>- Let the program send four frames at once, and if an error occurs, the sender re-sends frames starting from the one that had the error. </s>

 ## Overview

 This implementation demonstrates Protocol 5, also known as Go-Back-N, for reliable communication over a network.
 The protocol allows for multiple outstanding frames, where the sender can transmit up to `MAX_SEQ` frames without waiting for an acknowledgment.
-Unlike previous protocols, Protocol 5 doesn't assume a constant stream of packets from the network layer but relies on a network layer ready event.
+Unlike previous protocols, Protocol 5 doesn't assume a constant stream of packets from the network layer but relies on a network layer-ready event.

 ## Files and Structure